 It seems likely that Spiridione was the young man described by the chemist’s assistant, or, if not, then he was connected with that same enterprise.

 Liverpool directories show Spiridione Grossi as a photographer at 107a Bold Street Liverpool 1907-08.
-This address was, in 1902, “The American Studios” with addresses that year at 107a & 120a Bold Street Liverpool and at Conway Street Birkenhead.
-It is not known whether Spiridione only took over the 107A Bold Street address, or whether he bought into the American Studio with its multiple addresses. (we are grateful to Irene Geels who has a 1902 print of one of her ancestors from The American Studios, the mount of which bears these three addresses.)
+This address was, in 1902, “The American Studios” which had addresses that year at 107a & 120a Bold Street Liverpool and at Conway Street Birkenhead.
+It is not known whether Spiridione only took over the 107A Bold Street address, or whether he bought into the American Studio with its multiple addresses.
+(We are grateful to Irene Geels who has a 1902 print of one of her ancestors from The American Studios, the mount of which bears these three addresses.)

 Spiridione had a business in Dublin in 1906.
 The Irish Times on Monday 28 January 1907 p7 reported: "CAR ACCIDENT IN GRAFTON STREET.
 In Nisi Prius Court on Saturday, before Mr Justice Gibson, the appeal of the plaintiff in the case of Grossi v Collins was heard.
 It appeared that in August last (August 1906) the pony and cart of William Collins, of Fishamble Street, was in Grafton Street (Dublin).
 A passing motor car frightened the animal, and sent the cart against Sticky Backs plate glass window, smashing it and doing damage to goods in the shop.
 Spiriodne (sic) Grossi, popularly known as "Stickyback,” the owner, brought action for damages against Mr. Collins before the Recorder, and his Honor gave plaintiff decree for £20 6s.
 3d.
 Against this decree the defendant appealed.
 After hearing the evidence of Police Constable O’Brien and other witnesses, Mr. Justice Gibson affirmed the Recorder's order, with costs."